Grant Applications are open through March 10, 2023

 Who’s eligible to apply?

 Any Michigan community or regional authority representing a group of communities, both rural and urban, who operate or contract out a curbside recycling program, a drop-off recycling program or a combination of both, are eligible for grant funding.
 Previous grantees are also eligible to apply for the new App to Action grant money that furthers education and outreach after the Quality Improvement Grant has been conducted.
+New funding is also available this year for communities in need of multifamily recycling infrastructure and/or quality improvement.

 How much money is available?